High Storrs School: Renovation

 Almost £27 million was allocated for a complete refurbishment and remodelling of the school under the Government's Building Schools for the Future programme, with £2 million being spent on ICT equipment.
 Due to the school's Grade II listed status, only the interior of the main school building could be refurbished, with the exterior remaining almost unchanged.
 A new extension was built at the north end of the building to replace the old dining rooms, school hall and performing arts block, whilst a second extension was built to replace the 1960s additions at the south end of the school.
 This included a modern sports hall.
 Preparatory work on the field ready for the new temporary teaching rooms began in July 2008.
 Demolition of the 1960s extensions to the north of the school was completed in November 2008, and the project was completed in 2011.
 A grand opening event was held at the school on 17 September 2011, shortly after the school year had begun.
 At the event, the school launched their new commemorative book, titled High Storrs The Journey, which celebrated the school's history.
 It was sold for £9.99 to raise money for the school.
 There were also speeches from David Blunkett, former MP for Sheffield Brightside and Hillsborough.

 Post-renovation

 On 14 July 2016, the school announced that Claire Tasker was taking over from Ian Gage, the outgoing headteacher.
 At the time, Tasker was a co-head at Tapton School.
 She took over from Gage at the start of the 2016–17 academic year.

 On 1 March 2018, the chair of the school's governing body and the headteacher jointly announced in a statement on the school website that it had become an academy and a member of the Minerva Learning Trust.

+The school has had notable donations of laptops and other miscellaneous equipment from the Sheffield Freemasons, and all donated items state this with a sticker stating "donated by the Freemason's society".

+In recent years, the school has run a History magazine club called "The Highstorian", both written and edited by the pupil body from any year group, and organised by members of faculty.
+The magazine's pilot issue was an overwhelming success, even going as far as to win an award, and it has continued to run for a second issue, with plans for a third.